SamiiShabuse/SE320_Homework1/TestingApproachWriteUp.md

 # Closed-Box Testing

 For closed-box testing, I designed test cases based on the assignments requirements WITHOUT looking at the source code.
-So based on this I used equivalence partitioning to identify categories of valid and invalid inputs and boundary value analysis to select represenetative edge cases.
+So based on this I used equivalence partitioning to identify categories of valid and invalid inputs and boundary value analysis to select representative edge cases.

+I first listed equivalence partitions and boundary cases on paper, then implemented those as my closed-box tests before moving on to open-box testing for coverage as way to mentally note what I actually needed for this part of the assignment.
+I was focused on reading it as a user of someone who doesn't understand how to use to application such as someone who is non-technical.

-The valid input parittions included arrays where the target elment was present, arrays where it was absent, arrays with duplicate elements, and single-element arrays.
+The valid input paritions included arrays where the target elment was present, arrays where it was absent, arrays with duplicate elements, and single-element arrays.

 The invalid input partitions included a null array, an empty array, and a null target element.
 So each each test case was written to verify that the binary search method will either return the correct index or throw correct exception type with an informative error message.